worldofmarcus/project-portfolio-3/README.md

 [Back to top](<#table-of-content>)

 ### **Add Item To Collection**
 The add item to collection function let's the user add own items to the collection.
 The user first gets the question if they want to add an item.
 If they choose *no* they will be sent back to the main menu and if they answer *yes* the input sequence starts.
 The user provides data for all columns(*Artist*, *Title*, *Label*, *Format* and *Value (€)*).
 The ID column is not necessary for the user to fill in, that is being handled by the application itself.
-The function also checks for valid user input in each cell to secure that not empty content is being exported to the Google Sheet.
+The function also checks for valid user input in each cell to secure that not empty content (or negative numbers on the value input) is being exported to the Google Sheet.
 If all the user input is correct the function accumulate input combines all the userdata and then it is being exported to the Google Sheet.
-After that the table us being printed and the user will get the add item question again.
+After that the table is being printed and the user will get the add item question again.

 <details><summary><b>Add Item Question</b></summary>